 MP for Richmond and Northallerton

-Rishi Sunak is a Conservative MP for Richmond and Northallerton, first elected in 2015.
-He has held several high-profile government roles, including Chancellor of the Exchequer (2020–2022) and Prime Minister (2022–2024), and has led the Conservative Party as well as serving briefly as Leader of the Official Opposition.
+Rishi Sunak is the Conservative MP for Richmond and Northallerton, first elected in 2015.
+He has held several senior government roles, including Chancellor of the Exchequer (2020–2022) and Prime Minister (2022–2024), and has led the Conservative Party.
+He previously served as Chief Secretary to the Treasury and as a Housing minister.

 Generated 21 February 2026